 Prior to performing the test, the patient is warned that it may make them feel dizzy.
 The test is, therefore, performed sitting down.
 The patient's tragus is firmly palpated, and the examiner assesses the patient's eyes: nystagmus toward the test ear implies a perilymphatic fistula.

 (Tuning) Fork Tests

 Many otological pathologies result in hearing loss, either conductive, sensorineural, or both.
 Conductive loss is due to a blockage of the vibrations reaching the cochlea, due to ossicular disruption or tympanic membrane perforation, for example.
-Sensorineural hearing loss is due to damage to the cochlear itself or due to damage to the vestibulocochlear nerve.
+Sensorineural hearing loss is due to damage to the cochlea itself or due to damage to the vestibulocochlear nerve.

 Weber's and Rinne's tuning fork tests allow the differentiation between these two types of hearing loss.
 Weber's test is performed first.
 The examiner strikes the tuning fork and places it in the center of the patient's forehead, with the examiner's other hand providing counter-pressure on the back of the patient's head.
 The patient is then asked to state whether they can hear it loudest in the left, right, or center.

-Interpretation of Weber's Test:
+Interpretation of Weber's Test

 - Normal hearing or symmetrical hearing loss: heard in the center.